Contractibility of spaces of positive scalar curvature metrics with symmetry: Proof of Theorem

 \section{Proof of Theorem~\ref{mainB}}

 In this section we carry out the proof of Theorem~\ref{mainB}.
 Let $\Gamma$ be a compact Lie group and let $M$ be a closed connected smooth $\Gamma$-manifold.
-Suppose that $\Gamma$ contains a normal subgroup $H$ isomorphic to $S^1$ such that $M^H$ contains fixed-point components of codimension $2$.
+Suppose that $\Gamma$ contains a normal subgroup $H$ isomorphic to $S^1$ such that $M^H$ contains at least one fixed-point component of codimension $2$.
 In particular, we have $\dim M \geq 2$.
 In the following, we identify $H$ with $S^1$ by a fixed isomorphism.